 ABOUT THE COMMUNITY

-Philippi Hall is home to the International Living Learning Community floor, which pairs international and domestic students who share and learn about other cultures, traditions and languages.
+Philippi Hall is home to the International Community floor, which pairs international and domestic students who share and learn about other cultures, traditions and languages.
 Residents have travelled together to Portland for dining experiences and have gone on camping trips, among other things.
-During Culture Share programs, ILLC students offer peers insight into their lives and often include culinary presentations.
+During Culture Share programs, IC students offer peers insight into their lives and often include culinary presentations.

-STEM Honors,also housed in Philippi, is an honors program for exceptional Science, Technology, Engineering, and Mathematics majors.
+Philippi Hall is also home to STEM Honors, an honors program for exceptional Science, Technology, Engineering, and Mathematics majors.
 There is an application process for STEM majors; interested students should contact Mike Wing at firstname.lastname@example.org.

 Philippi's doubles, singles, and 3 and 4 person suites offer upperclass students attractive living options.
 Philippi has a newly remodeled kitchen, laundry facilities, vending machines, multiple quiet study areas, a TV lounge with a large flat screen, a conference room that can be reserved by students and groups, Ping Pong and pool tables, common lounges on each floor and an elevator.
 A large, convenient parking area behind the hall makes finding a parking space a breeze.